jMetal/jMetal/docs/moead.rst

 * ``MOEAD3DProblemWithChartExample``.
 Example solving a three objective problem, plotting the current front (functions f1 and f2) in a 2D projection in real time, and the full front at the end of the computation.
 * ``MOEADDEDefaultConfigurationExample``.
 Example of using the MOEADD class.

-The former implementation and variants of MOEA/D in jMetal 5.x are available in the `legacy <https://github.com/jMetal/jMetal/tree/master/jmetal-example/src/main/java/org/uma/jmetal/example/multiobjective/moead/jmetal5version>`_ directory of the MOEA/D examples package.
+The former implementation and variants of MOEA/D in jMetal 5.x are available in the `jmetal5version <https://github.com/jMetal/jMetal/tree/master/jmetal-example/src/main/java/org/uma/jmetal/example/multiobjective/moead/jmetal5version>`_ directory of the MOEA/D examples package.